 Fees and Rates

-Because LendingTree is an auto loan broker, the rates you’ll be offered depend on a few different variables, including:
+Because LendingTree is an auto loan broker, the interest rates you’ll be offered depend on a few different variables, including:

 - Your location